-Lauren holds a Bachelor of Arts degree in Political Studies and English Literature, a Master of Science in Development Planning and a Master of Arts in Creative Writing, all from the University of the Witwatersrand.
+Lauren has 25 years of work experience in the housing, urban land, tenure and planning fields and she holds a Bachelor of Arts degree in Political Studies and English Literature, a Master of Science in Development Planning and a Master of Arts in Creative Writing, all from the University of the Witwatersrand.

 - Lauren Royston (2013) "In the meantime ...Moving towards secure tenure by recognising local practice" in Mark Napier et al (eds) Trading Places: Accessing land in African Cities (African Minds).